netxms/netxms-doc/admin/database-monitoring.rst

 Database monitoring
 ===================

-There are several subagents for database monitoring: DB2, Informix, Oracle, MySQL, MongoDB.
+There are several :ref:`subagents <subagent_list>` for database monitoring: DB2,
+Informix, Oracle, MySQL, MongoDB, PostgreSQL.
 Below we will describe how to configure and use these subagents.
-Besides it's also possible to monitor other types of databases supported by |product_name|
-server(:ref:`link to supported database list<supported-db-list>`) using database query subagent as these databases support receiving performance parameters using queries.
+Besides it's also possible to monitor other types of databases supported by |product_name| server(:ref:`link to supported database list<supported-db-list>`) using database query subagent as these databases support receiving performance parameters using queries.
 This subagent details are described in :ref:`dbquery` chapter.

 .. _oracle-subagent: